PaulHax/kwiver/doc/manuals/tools/color-mesh.rst

 list of camera files stored in a directory.
 A mesh colored with the average color or with a color for a particular camera is produced.

+The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_vtk` arrow which will only available if the KWIVER_ENABLE_VTK CMake flags are enabled.

 .. code-block:: bash

   kwiver color-mesh       [options] input-mesh video-file cameras-dir output-mesh